-In October 2014, the Company won its case and the Chinese distributor was ordered to repay its debt as well as pay €1 million in principal for damage suffered by the Group.
-Provisions continue to be funded for the related assets (€474,000 in trade receivables and €1.002 million in income receivable), unchanged on December 31, 2014.
+In October 2014, the Company won its case and the Chinese distributor was ordered to repay its debt as well as pay $\in 1$ million in principal for damage suffered by the Group.
+Provisions continue to be funded for the related assets ($\in 474,000$ in trade receivables and $\in 1.002$ million in income receivable), unchanged on December 31, 2014.

 At the same time, the distributor's claims were dismissed.

-At the balance sheet date of the 2017 financial statements, proceedings for recovery have been launched and are ongoing.
+At the reporting date of the 2018 Consolidated Financial Statements, proceedings for recovery have been launched and are ongoing.